Feralbuddleia/slide-nav-yushi/README.md

 A navbar contains different cities around the world.
 The navigation bar have a sliding bar that indicates a selected item, and that bar can resize itself to match the width of the selected item text.
-It also display the current time of the selected city.
+It also displays the current time of the selected city.

 ## Available Scripts